Table of Contents

 We ask for tax return information to carry out the tax laws of the United States.
 We need it to figure and collect the right amount of tax.

-If you do not file a return, do not provide the information we ask for, or provide fraudulent information, you may be charged penalties and be subject to criminal prosecution.
+If you do not file a return, do not provide the information we ask for, or provide fraudulent information, you may be charged penalties.
 We may also have to disallow any deductions shown on the tax return.
 This could make the tax higher or delay any refund, and the calculation of your social security benefits may be affected.
-Interest may also be charged.

 Generally, tax returns and return information are confidential, as stated in section 6103.
 However, section 6103 allows or requires the IRS to disclose or give the information shown on your tax return to others as described in the Code.
 For example, we may disclose your tax information to the SSA for use in calculating your social security benefits; to the Department of Justice, to enforce the tax laws, both civil and criminal; and to cities, states, the District of Columbia, and U.S. commonwealths or possessions to carry out their tax laws.